OpenSourceEconomics/epp_topics/src/epp_topics/background/os_history/screencast/slides.md

 - Complex history of corporate collaborations between Microsoft / IBM.
 - Big break between MS-DOS / Windows 9x and Windows NT, XP, subsequent versions.
-- The standard Windows command shell still looks like what I remember MS-DOS to look like in the early 1990s\...

 ::right::